ferdousulhaque/laravel-otp-validate/readme.md

 - max-resend: max resend for a single request
 - service-name: for which the service is used
 - company-name: for which company
-- send-by: there are 2 ways to share otp (Email/SMS)
+- send-by: there are 3 ways to share otp (Email/SMS/AWS SNS)
 - email: this key specifies the required information for email (e.g. from, name, subject etc.)
 - sms: configure with SMS gateway to send SMS.
 (Universal Configurator)